2026–2027 Academic YearOBBBA CompliantEffective July 1, 2026

 Total lifetime federal student loan borrowing

-OBBBA introduces a $257,500 lifetime aggregate cap across all Federal Direct Loan types for new borrowers — including undergraduate, graduate, and Parent PLUS loans.
+OBBBA introduces a $257,500 lifetime aggregate cap across Federal Direct Loans for new borrowers — covering undergraduate, graduate, and professional loans.
+Parent PLUS loans are not counted toward this cap.

 FAFSA 2026 Federal Aid Calculators